Robin-Hoodie/io.oreon.www/README.md

 For functions code it will refer to the [functions src directory](https://github.com/Robin-Hoodie/io.oreon.www/tree/master/functions/src)
 This is so that we can avoid long relative import paths

+### Custom logging

+We've added some `console.log` statements to the parts where we hook into the Gatsby Node API in order to increase transparency into the development/build process.
+These console.log statements are prefixed with "gatsby-node.js"

 #### TODO-List

 This serves as a personal reference and "light-weight" replacement for an issue tracker